“Digital-first” means different priorities and processes for journalists.

 My series is part of an extended conversation about digital-first journalism.
 The foundational documents being published by York Daily Record editors and Matt DeRienzo’s Connecticut Newsroom blog have shared some important views and details.
 I’m sure that other journalists have blogged about some of the same matters or other aspects I will not address here.
 I invite those colleagues to add links to their related blog posts in the comments here.

 I’ll address the working, values and thinking of digital-first journalism.
 I’ll share suggestions for leading a digital-first newsroom and discuss how digital-first succeeds as a business model.
+I’ll discuss how the digital-first approach affects reporters’ work generally and specifically on the statehouse beat.
 Today I’ll start with the actual work.

 How digital-first journalists work

 Digital platforms are first in the processes and priorities of the digital-first journalist.
 We publish newspapers as well, but newspapers cannot drive our work.
 Newspapers are a shrinking audience and revenue stream and our digital community and revenue stream are growing.
 Our survival demands a digital focus.

 Digital journalists produce content initially for multiple digital platforms: our news websites, blogs, social media, text alerts, email alerts and newsletters (and whatever comes next or whatever I’ve overlooked).
 Editors responsible for print products will assemble them primarily from content produced originally for digital platforms.

 Whatever your job, you need to make high priorities to: